KasparEtter/ef1p/pages/email/email.md

 The mail client connects to the outgoing mail server to submit messages for delivery to other users and to the incoming mail server to fetch new messages from the user's mailbox.
-Both servers authenticate the user, typically with a user name and a password.
+Both servers authenticate the user, typically with a username and a password.
 The mail client connects to the incoming mail server through a different interface than outgoing mail servers do, which can be seen on the recipient's side of the [simplified mail architecture](#simplified-architecture):